mysticole928/python/MacOS/python-macos-pep-668.md

 > The command looks like this: `source venv/bin/activate`
 >
 > When a venv environment is activated, it changes the current shell's environment
-> to use the virtual environment's Python interpreter and packages.
+> to use the virtual environment's Pythonterpreter and packages.